 - For whatever reason, the stairs in the Colosseum are super steep.
 You can take the elevator for some of them, but be prepared to traverse at least one set of steep stairs over the course of the day.

 - Bring walking shoes.
 And leave the stilettos at home.
 You’ll be covering a lot of ground, particularly in the Forum, so you’ll want comfortable footwear.
 The ground is also mostly cobblestone, which aren’t exactly known for being even or flat.

 Alternatives to This Particular Tour

-There are two Take Walks alternative tours that I want to highlight here for the unique offerings they bring to the table.
+There are two Walks of Italy alternative tours that I want to highlight here for the unique offerings they bring to the table.

 The first is the VIP Colosseum Underground Tour (with Roman Forum and Palatine Hill), which takes you under the arena floor to a part of the Colosseum that the vast majority of visitors never get to explore.

 It’s more expensive – mostly because tickets themselves to enter this part of the Colosseum are more expensive – but it’s a completely different experience than most people get.

 The second, and another Colosseum tour that we did on our latest trip to Rome, is the VIP Colosseum at Night Tour, which includes the underground portion mentioned above along with the arena floor, but takes place after hours when 99% of the tourists have gone home for the day.